apmckelvey/boat-man-shooters/ReadME.md

 ## License

-This project is made open-source by the MIT license, which can be found in `licence.md`
+This project is made open-source by the MIT license, which can be found in `LICENSE` on the main page of the repository.